jkhines/pdf2md/README.md

 # pdf2md

-A Python tool to convert Adobe PDF documents into Markdown format, preserving formatting, images, and hyperlinks.
+A fast, lightweight Python tool to convert text-based PDF documents into Markdown format, preserving formatting, images, and hyperlinks.

+> **Note**: This tool is designed for PDFs with embedded text (e.g., documents created from Word, LaTeX, or other text-based sources).
+It does **not** include OCR and cannot extract text from scanned documents or image-based PDFs.
+For scanned PDFs, consider an OCR-based solution.

+## Why pdf2md?

+- **Fast**: Direct text extraction via PyMuPDF, no ML inference required
+- **Lightweight**: Only two dependencies (PyMuPDF + Pillow), installs in seconds
+- **No API keys**: Runs entirely offline with no external services
+- **No GPU required**: Works on any machine without special hardware
+- **Predictable output**: Deterministic conversion without AI variability

 ## Features

 - **Text Extraction**: Extracts text content while maintaining document structure
+- **Table Detection**: Extracts tables and converts them to Markdown table format
 - **Heading Detection**: Automatically detects headings based on font size ratios
 - **Bold/Italic Detection**: Preserves bold and italic formatting from PDF fonts
 - **Hyperlink Preservation**: Extracts and converts hyperlinks to Markdown format